mitmotion/auth_server/SPEC.md

    `nbf` there is significant clock skew on the game server or authentication server and and a fatal error issued.
    If the current timestamp is larger than `exp` the JWT has expired and an expired JWT error issued.
+9. The client generates an ephemeral keypair using a CSPRNG and sends the public key to the game server.
+10. The game server generates a new AES128-GCM IV and a 256 bit salt, send the, it to the client and computes a second shared secret using `Truncate(HMAC-SHA3-256(ECDH(client_public, game_server_private), salt))`.
+11. The client computes the second shared secret using `Truncate(HMAC-SHA3-256(ECDH(game_server_public, client_private), salt))`.
+12. All future messages are now secured using AES128-GCM with the second shared secret and IV as parameters.